 Not available with this kind of connection

-- If the data file does not exist, creates an empty data file (".FIC" extension) with the index file and the memo file if necessary.
+Creates an empty data file (.FIC extension) with the index file and the memo file if necessary.

 is automatically used if the data file does not exist when it is handled for the first time.

-If the data file is logged, you have the ability to specify the location of log files.
+If the data file is logged, you can specify the location of the log files.

 Remark: From version 19, HFSQL is the new name of HyperFileSQL.

-// Creation of the data file Commande (described in the analysis)
+// Create the Orders data file (described in the analysis)

-- True if the data file was created or opened,
+- True if the data file was created,

 - False if a problem occurred.
 HError is used to identify the error.
 If a fatal error occurs, a specific process is required to continue the program and to check whether the data file was created (see the Notes).